YustusKevyn/rollup-plugin-awesome-typescript/readme.md

   Monitors all contributing files, including type-only imports as well as declaration and configuration files.
 - **🦄 Delightful error messages**
-  Detailed and beautifully formatted error messages display the erroneous code as well as its surroundings to provide more context on what went wrong.
+  Provides detailed and beautifully formatted error messages that display the erroneous code as well as its surroundings to provide more context on what went wrong.
 - **🏃 Blazing fast rebuilds**
   Uses a lightweight wrapper around TypeScript's incremental builder to achieve nearly the same speed as the TypeScript compiler itself would.